-- 3. Turn the key to "ON" and turn on the electrical circuit in question to check if the device operates. - If the fuse immediately blows again, have a Yamaha dealer check the electrical system.
+- 3. Turn the key to "ON" and turn on the electrical circuit in question to check if the device operates. - 4.
+If the fuse immediately blows again, have a Yamaha dealer check the electrical system.

-Replacing the headlight bulb
+EAU34242 Replacing a headlight bulb